LukeOwlclaw/SvgNaviMap/README.md

 IF YOU NEED ANOTHER LICENSE
 ###########################

-If you are planning to integrate FootPath into a commercial product, please contact us for licensing options.
+If you are planning to integrate SvgNaviMap into a commercial product, please contact us for licensing options.

 OTHER ISSUES
 ############